 We expect these tours to sell out in advance.
 If you do not have a reservation and the tour is at capacity, we regretfully will have to turn you away.Is this a ghost hunt?

 We won’t be doing any active paranormal investigating, but we will tell you about strange and unexplained occurrences that have happened in some of the buildings you’ll see on the tour.
-You’ll also hear some unusual audio recordings and see photos that have been shared by locals and visitors — we’ll let you draw your own conclusions about what you hear and see!Will we go inside any buildings?
+You’ll also see and hear evidence collected by professional ghost hunters and others — we’ll let you draw your own conclusions about what you hear and see!Will we go inside any buildings?

-This is primarily an outdoor tour, but participants will have an opportunity to step inside a few of Arrow Rock’s historic buildings, including one that is not part of any other tour offered by Friends of Arrow Rock.Is the tour wheelchair accessible?
+The tour is divided fairly evenly between outdoor and indoor venues.
+Participants will have an opportunity to visit several of Arrow Rock’s most historic buildings, including one that is not part of any other tour offered by Friends of Arrow Rock.Is the tour wheelchair accessible?

 The route takes us on sidewalks and paved streets.
 One short leg of the journey is over a grassy field on level terrain.
 There are some moderately steep hills on the route.
+Two of the buildings on the tour have a short flight of stairs at the entrance.
 Please call us at 660-837-3231 if you have questions about accessibility.Other questions?

 Contact the Friends of Arrow Rock at 660-837-3231 or by email.